Top 10 Best All-Rounders in Cricket History

 I'm a big fan of Andrew Flintoff because I like his batting and bowling as well.

-Yuvraj is the best all-rounder I have ever seen.
-The day he doesn't bowl well, he is excellent with the bat, and when not with the bat, he is marvelous in his fielding and bowling.
-He was the main icon who helped India to win the World Cup 2011.
-He is god-gifted.
+Yuvraj Singh is the best all-rounder I have ever seen.
+The day he doesn't bowl well, he excels with the bat.
+When not excelling with the bat, he is marvelous in his fielding and bowling.
+He was the main icon who helped India win the 2011 World Cup.
+He is truly god-gifted.
 India should certainly look for these kinds of players.
 He must keep it up.

 Yuvraj Singh is the best all-rounder.
-His batting is so dangerous, and his bowling line and length are very crucial.
+His batting is dangerous, and his bowling line and length are crucial.
 He was the main icon for India to win the 2011 World Cup.
-It is the gift for the Indian team given by God.
-He should be given chances and help India to win matches.
-I SUPPORT YUVI...
+He is a gift to the Indian team from God.
+He should be given chances to help India win more matches.
+I support Yuvi.

 I watched Jadeja in the final of the Champions Trophy, and he was excellent.
 Definitely a no-brainer.